-- Company doesn’t reveal important job details – One company that I worked for after I was hired said the position required travel.
+Company doesn’t reveal important job details – One company that I worked for after I was hired said the position required travel.
 I don’t like to travel but I agreed to travel so that I showed them that I was going to be a good employee for them.
 However even though I asked in the interview where I would do my job, I was given different information after I was hired.
 This is not cool and not a good first step.
 Companies do all this screening and warn candidates if they lie they won’t get the job.
-What is the consequence for companies who lie?
+What is the consequence for companies that lie?

-- Company says that after a year of doing the job you will be moved into a different position – I was told that I would only work in a certain position for a year but it turned into more than that.
+- The company says that after a year of doing the job you will be moved into a different position – I was told that I would only work in a certain position for a year but it turned into more than that.
 I was never put in another position but instead laid off when the company had mass layoffs.
 Companies ask for loyalty but don’t give it back.

-- Company doesn’t reimburse travel expenses – I was expected to travel far more than the interview said and I was not fully reimbursed for travel expenses.
+- The company doesn’t reimburse travel expenses – I was expected to travel far more than the interview said and I was not fully reimbursed for travel expenses.
 This meant that I spent a great deal of my own money to work there.
 I could not afford that job and when another company offered me a shorter commute and more money I had to switch because I could not afford that job.

-- Company didn’t listen to my claims of being verbally abused – I had a coworker who was verbally abusive to me and when I spoke to my manager about it he didn’t want to get involved.
+- The company didn’t listen to my claims of being verbally abused – I had a coworker who was verbally abusive to me and when I spoke to my manager about it he didn’t want to get involved.
 So a few days later I left.
 I was a consultant and I didn’t have any choice.
 When the company asked if I would come back I said no. If a manager doesn’t want to listen to me while I am there, why would I want to come back to have him mismanage me again?